kedicesur/AQ/README.md

 I hope to have PRs inline with the fancy wide indenting of this code or i will have to rephrase them and it will make me a dull boy.
 Also, if you may, please pay attention to the followings,

--  We are not using any `if` clauses unless it is essential like in the case of `throw`ing an error.
-Please use [ternary with proper indenting](https://stackoverflow.com/a/67536242/4543207) instead.
+-  We are not using any `if` clauses unless it is essential like in the case of `throw`ing errors.
+Please try to use [ternary with proper indenting](https://stackoverflow.com/a/67536242/4543207) instead.
-- For conditionals always use shortcircuits whenever it is possible.
+- For single choice conditionals please try to use shortcircuits.
 - For the tasks following the conditionals, use the comma operator to group multiple instructions.
-- Please don't use `const` needlessly whenever you need to declare a variable.
 - Use arrow functions whenever possible.
-- Any bleeding edge JS/TS functionalities may be added if need be.
+- Any bleeding edge JS/TS functionalities are welcome if need be.
 AQ is not thought to be backward compatible.

 **License**